Mun-Min/Java_OOP/Projects_02/Count_Greater_Than_Average/README.md

-# Program Name: Count Greater Than Average
+# Count Greater Than Average

 This program computes the count of values in an array that are greater than the average of all the values in the array.